withran/withran.github.io/_posts/2026-01-18-survival-of-the-sickest.md

 ![Survival of the Sickest Book Cover](https://sites.nd.edu/alison-tessitore/files/2019/12/41THPO0uYCL._SX329_BO1204203200_.jpg)

-I finished *Survival of the Sickest* today.
+I finished *Survival of the Sickest* by Sharon Moalem.
 As someone who works in drug development, I usually view disease as a "failure" of the system.
 This book makes me realize that sometimes, the "failure" is actually a feature.

 ### 1. The Logic of Bloodletting
 This part finally clicked for me.
 I always thought bloodletting was just ancient medical nonsense.
 But the "ironing it out" section explained the trade-off.